 It is important to clean your coolers to avoid the build-up of molds and bacteria which can cause serious health concerns if they contaminate your food.

 Coolers are used in a variety of ways.
 But most use it to store and keep cool drinks, meat, and all kinds of ingredients.

-The problem is, when you take out all these stuff and when the ice is gone, the residue from the raw meat and other ingredients will leave a residue that could cause bacterial build up.
+The problem is, when you take out all the stuff and when the ice is gone, the residue from the raw meat and other ingredients will leave a residue that could cause bacterial build up.

-So without cleaning your cooler every after use, you risk contaminating your next batch of food.
+So without cleaning your cooler after every use, you risk contaminating your next batch of food.

 How Often Should You Clean Your Rotomolded Cooler?

-It is highly recommended to clean your rotomolded cooler every after use.
+It is highly recommended to clean your rotomolded cooler after every use.
 Especially if you store raw meat and other biodegradable ingredients in it.